anngroong/podcasts/content/host/bafeyan.md

 Twitch = ""
 +++

-Bedros Afeyan is a theoretical physicist who loves music and often quotes Nietzsche who said, without (serious) music, life would be a mistake.
+__Dr.
+Bedros Afeyan__ is a theoretical physicist who works and lives in the Bay Area with his wife Marine.
+He writes in Armenian and in English, and also paints and sculpts.
+He is the current editor of [The Literary Groong](https://groong.org/tlg/).